Kieran-McDonagh/Python-API-SQL/README.md

 ## Seeding data

-### To get a fresh database from the project root, run:
+### To get a fresh database, from the project root, run:

 ```
 python remove_database.py